WiseguyReal/WiseguyReal/README.md

 ### Hi there 👋

 <h1 align="center">Hi 👋, I'm Wiseguy</h1>
 <h3 align="center">I like making games and animations.
-I can use python and I'm currently learning Java and Linux!
+I can use python and I'm currently learning Java and Javascript!
 I do not have a social media as of the moment but I will soon!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=wiseuyreal&label=Profile%20views&color=0e75b6&style=flat" alt="wiseuyreal" /> </p>